Why are peanuts good for birds?

-These tasty nuts are a great source of vitamins, minerals, healthy oils and protein, keeping your feathered visitors fit and healthy, all the year round.
+These tasty peanuts for birds are a great source of vitamins, minerals, healthy oils and protein, keeping your feathered visitors fit and healthy, all year round.
 They are easily digested and are an invaluable high energy food.
 If you fancy giving the wild birds in your area a bit of variation, why not try our sunflower hearts and fat balls too!
 Our local bird population loves them.

 Peanuts should be served with care as the whole nuts can be too much for some small birds and for fledglings, so make sure you put the nuts in a sturdy, mesh, hanging feeder, like our one, to keep the little ones safe from choking.
 The mesh means they have to break the nuts into smaller pieces to free them from the feeders.
 Please don’t be tempted to put whole nuts on to your bird table.

 The RSPB says there’s never been a more important time to feed our wildlife as their usual food sources and habitats have been changed by farming practices and development.
-Find out what to feed when, and how to do it safely, with their handy guide.
+You can find out what to feed when, and how to do it safely, with their handy guide.
 Johnston & Jeff have some excellent tips too.